 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 When we reveal that we’ve been traveling full-time for two years, it piques people’s interest.
-After we indulge them with details of all the places we’ve been, they muster up the courage to ask, “How can you afford it?”
-As Americans who are well-past our 20s, but still have a long road ahead until joining the 55+ crowd, we understand the inquiry.
-Attempting to compute a two-year travel budget can be mind-boggling.
-We can almost see the wheels turning in their heads as they try to sort out whether we are super-rich, trust fund babies or freeloading, homeless hippies.
-We are neither, but our standard answer – “we saved” – does little to convince them.
+After we indulge them with details of all the places we’ve been, they muster up the courage to ask, “How can you afford to travel?”
+As Americans who are well-past our 20s, but still have a long road ahead until joining the 65+ crowd, we understand the inquiry.

-However, simply saving money isn’t the entire answer.
-We can’t afford to travel only because we saved; we can afford to travel because of how we spend while we travel.
-We learned how to be frugal and keep track of every cent we spend.
-People assume this detracts from our travels, but traveling on a budget doesn’t always equate to foregoing experiences or comforts; it just means adjusting previous spending habits.
 Sure, we don’t tick off every single item on all tourist’s must-see travel checklist and we aren’t staying in luxury hotels, but those aren’t the experiences or comforts we seek when we travel.
 We look for a balance – and the longer we travel, the better we are at finding it.

 In our first year, we set a budget goal of spending an average of $100 a day on daily expenditures (lodging, food, drinks, local transportation and entertainment) for both of us combined.
 At the end of our first year, we came in under budget with a daily expenditures average of $89 a day.
 In our second year of traveling we cut that amount in half.